 3.1 Activating temporary emergency procurement procedures

 - Before activating any emergency procurement procedures, first check the donor requirements and restrictions for specific projects.
-Note: EC manual requires CMP approval for all purchases 100,000.
-EURO and up. (not PS related but good to note)
+For instance, upon proper Policy Owner approval and CMP concurrence, one quote may be used up to 10,000 Euros for ECHO funding.

 - These changes should be temporary and valid only for the 90 days.
-Any extension must be approved by submitting a waiver – per CAREs CI Harmonization Procurement Policy.
+Any extension must be approved by submitting a waiver – per CI Procurement Policy.